Estimation of Average Effects in Short $T$ Heterogeneous Panels: Heterogeneous linear panel data models

 \subsection{Bias of the fixed effects estimator under correlated heterogeneity}

-One of the main advantages of the FE estimator is its robustness to the dependence between $\alpha _{i}$ and the regressors, and it is well defined even if $T=k$ so long as the standard data pooling Assumption \ref{PoolA} holds.
-We now derive minimal conditions required for the FE estimator to be $ \sqrt{n}$-consistent in the presence of correlated heterogeneity.
-Under the heterogeneous specification (\ref{eq2}) and noting that $\boldsymbol{M}_{T} \boldsymbol{\tau }_{T}=\boldsymbol{0}$, we have
+It is known that fixed effects (with or without time effects) estimators are biased under correlated heterogeneity.
+For example, see \cite{Wooldridge2005} .
+Here we provide a minimal set of conditions required for the FE estimator to be $\sqrt{n}$-consistent in the presence of correlated heterogeneity.
+Under the heterogeneous specification (\ref{eq2}) and noting that $ \boldsymbol{M}_{T}\boldsymbol{\tau }_{T}=\boldsymbol{0}$, we have

-Then by Assumption \ref{errors}, $E\left( \boldsymbol{u}_{i}\left\vert \boldsymbol{X}_{i}\right. \right) =\boldsymbol{0}$, and hence $E\left( \boldsymbol{X}_{i}^{\prime }\boldsymbol{M}_{T}\boldsymbol{u}_{i}\right) =E \left[ E\left( \left. \boldsymbol{X}_{i}^{\prime }\boldsymbol{M}_{T} \boldsymbol{u}_{i}\right\vert \boldsymbol{X}_{i}\right) \right] =E\left[ \boldsymbol{X}_{i}^{\prime }\boldsymbol{M}_{T}E\left( \boldsymbol{u} _{i}\left\vert \boldsymbol{X}_{i}\right. \right) \right] =\boldsymbol{0}$.
+Then by Assumption \ref{errors}, $E\left( \boldsymbol{u}_{i}\left\vert \boldsymbol{X}_{i}\right. \right) =\boldsymbol{0}$, and hence $E\left( \boldsymbol{X}_{i}^{\prime }\boldsymbol{M}_{T}\boldsymbol{u}_{i}\right) = \boldsymbol{0}$.
 Under Assumptions \ref{errors}, \ref{rcm} and \ref{PoolA},